TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 <https://code.visualstudio.com/>

-2.)
-I recommend you install the following extensions in vs code
+2.) we recommend you install the following extensions in vs code

 clangd,
 Clang-Format,